DewGew/Domoticz-Google-Assistant/README.md

 ```
 ## Manual Installation
 NOTE: "${USER}" will automatically take your username.
 No need to change that.
 Just copy and paste.
+Open a terminal window and execute those commands
 ```bash
 cd /home/${USER}/
 git clone https://github.com/DewGew/Domoticz-Google-Assistant